Question about Funding for missionaries:

 "Consider tentmaking or business-as-mission."

 Some jobs allow you to earn your living while you serve.
 In missions this is sometimes called "tentmaking," since the Apostle Paul sometimes earned a salary as a tentmaker during his missionary journeys.
 Beware: earning your living will likely consume way more of your time than you realize.
-To learn more about tentmaking look into the organization Global Opportunities.
+To learn more about tentmaking look into the organization Global Intent.

 One of the most important components of fundraising for missions is getting people to pray for you.
 If you're not asking your friends and family for prayer, don't even think about going into missions.